tywenrick3/terminal-chat/README.md

 2. Create a `.env` file in the root directory of the repository.
 3. Add your OpenAI API key to the `.env` file as follows: `OPENAI_API_KEY=your-api-key-here`.
 4. Install the required packages by running `pip install -r requirements.txt`.
+5. Specify a working chat model name in `app.y` on line `10`, that is eligible with your openai key.

 ## Usage